Extensor Carpi Radialis Longus Muscle: Trigger Point Pain

 - A burning sensation or constant ache is felt on the outside of the elbow and in the back of the hand by the thumb.
-A burning sensation is sometimes felt from the elbow to the back of the hand and can include the thumb.

 - Pain becomes worse when twisting the arm and wrist.